Postdoctoral Fellowships in Clinical Neuropsychology (Adult and Pediatric)

 Program overview

 Our Postdoctoral Program in Clinical Neuropsychology is a fellowship that begins upon completion of the internship year.
-This means that the postdoctoral fellow has already been granted his or her doctoral degree and has completed all doctoral requirements.
+This means that the postdoctoral fellow has already been granted their doctoral degree and completed all doctoral requirements.
 The overarching goal of the program is to produce outstanding scientist-practitioners, rigorously trained for advanced practice in clinical neuropsychology and to practice under the highest standards of professional conduct and ethics.

 Program goals